opensearch-project/project-website/_community_members/divsen.md

   - author
 ---

 **Divyam Sengar** is a software development engineer intern at AWS working on the OpenSearch Project.
-He works on Automation, AI Infrastructure, & OSCAR for OpenSearch, leading Agentic AI into simplifying tasks for OpenSearch.
+He works on automation, AI infrastructure, and OSCAR for OpenSearch.